CHAPTER 4: HOW TO GET OFF GAS

 Solar Thermal

 Usually called solar hot water, a solar thermal hot water system consists of a hot water storage tank connected via pipework to solar collector panels on the roof.
 The collector panels are placed on a (preferably) north-facing roof, although a west-facing roof can also work well in many cases.
-The tank can be situated immediately above the panels on the roof (called a close-coupled system), above and a small distance away from the panels within the roof cavity, or at ground level (known as a split or remote- coupled system).
+The tank can be situated immediately above the panels on the roof (called a close-coupled system), above and a small distance away from the panels within the roof cavity, or at ground level (known as a split system).
+There are pros and cons to both types of system.
+A major advantage of close-coupled systems is that the water moves between the collector and the tank using a natural process called a thermosiphon, which means the system works without any electrical power – handy in multi-day blackouts.
+A disadvantage is that you might have a tank on your roof and not everyone appreciates the aesthetics of that.
+Split systems have more parts on the ground where they are easier to service, which plumbers appreciate!

 For split systems, a pump and controller are required to circulate water through the panels.
 As the sun shines on a collector panel, water in its internal pipes heats up.
 This heated water is circulated up the collector and out through a pipe to the storage tank.
 Cooler water from the bottom of the tank is then returned to the bottom of the collector, replacing the warmer water.